openharmony/docs/en/application-dev/reference/apis/js-apis-hitracemeter.md

 ## hiTraceMeter.traceByValue

-traceByValue(name: string, value: number): void
+traceByValue(name: string, count: number): void

 Traces the value changes of a variable.